Th3ThirdMan/python-quiz/README.md

   <br>

   * I experienced bugs when attempting to deploy the project to Heroku.
 In the aftermath of security compromises on Heroku, login and dashboard functionality was rendered unusable.
 Deployment needed to be actioned via the terminal.
 Command line steps were adopted to deploy the project, but issues arose here.
 Linking to the workspace was achieved but the deployment of the project wasn't successful.
-The command, git push heroku main, was the last command required as per advice in deployment, but it took several attempts to get this to function.
+The command <em>git push heroku main</em>, was the last command required as per advice in deployment, but it took several attempts to get this to function.
 Logging out of all applications and re-entering the same command line text proved to get the project working in a satisfactory way.
 No further issues arose since the initial successful deployment.

-  * Early in post-completion of the project code I did have some issues with the Instructions Page, primarily with the options to Proceed or Quit and the subsequent "Invalid Option" when both keys P or Q were not entered as requested.
+  * Early in post-completion of the project code I did have some issues with the Instructions Page, primarily with the options to **Proceed** or **Quit** and the subsequent <em>Invalid Option</em> when both keys **P** or **Q** were not entered as requested.
 The screenshot indicates the required flow expected below.
 The initial bug (when the requested keys weren't inputted) yielded a loop back to the Start Page again.
-Mistakenly the Start Page function had found it's way into that block of code and was reason for the disruption in flow and premature re-start of the quiz.
+Mistakenly the Start Page function had found it's way into that block of code and was reason for the disruption in flow and a premature re-start of the quiz.

   <br><br>